How can I make my school a safe space for LGBTI+ students?

 Ask to organise workshops

 Ask your guidance counsellor if you can organise speakers to come and talk about supporting LGBTI+ people.
 ShoutOut is a charity working on the island of Ireland to end the exclusion of LGBTI+ people by providing free workshops for students, teachers, parents and guardians.
-If you would like to request a workshop from ShoutOut for your school click here.
+Read more about requesting a workshop from ShoutOut for your school.
 SpunOut.ie’s OutReach and Training Officer KiKi Martire also gives workshops in schools on LGBTI+ inclusion.
-If you would like to organise a workshop with SpunOut.ie click here.
+Learn more about workshops with SpunOut.ie.

 Be inclusive in sport